Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Data Analysis

-The multivariate model developed in Section~\ref{sec:AccelerMultivarMod} with \textsc{ndvi} and \textsc{rr} comprising the $q=2$ columns of $Y$.
-Figures~\ref{fig:res_analysis2_ndvi}~and~\ref{fig:res_analysis2_rr} illustrate maps corresponding to \textsc{ndvi} and \textsc{rr}, respectively, using $K=2,000$ subsets.
-The top left panel in each figure presents the spatially interpolated map of the training data for the respective responses.
-The interpolated maps for the test data are displayed in the top right panel of the respective figures.
-These maps reveal pronounced spatial variation, where the darker shades of green in \textsc{ndvi} represent higher values of detected biomass, while lighter shades of brown represent low biomass.
-Conversely for \textsc{rr}, warmer colors in the red spectrum represent higher reflectance.
+We fit the multivariate model developed in Section~\ref{sec:AccelerMultivarMod} with \textsc{ndvi} and \textsc{rr} comprising the $q=2$ columns of $Y$.
+Figures~\ref{fig:res_analysis2_ndvi}~and~\ref{fig:res_analysis2_rr} illustrate maps and predictive diagnostic corresponding to \textsc{ndvi} and \textsc{rr}, respectively, using $K=2,000$ subsets.
+The top left panel in each figure presents the spatially interpolated map of the held-out test observations for the respective responses, revealing pronounced spatial variation: darker shades of green in \textsc{ndvi} represent higher values of detected biomass, while lighter shades of brown represent low biomass.
+In contrast, for \textsc{rr}, warmer colors in the red spectrum represent higher reflectance.

-Figures~\ref{fig:res_analysis2_ndvi}~and~\ref{fig:res_analysis2_rr} show results from \textsc{double bps}.
-Maps of interpolated posterior means and predicted responses are displayed in the bottom right of the respective figures.
-The \textsc{dbps} interpolated maps are almost indistinguishable from the true surface (top right).
-This suggests that the automated \textsc{dbps} effectively, perhaps even strikingly, recovers the spatial patterns in spite of the modeling simplifications over more elaborate statistical models \citep{banerjee2020, zhang2021}.
-The predictive $95\%$ credible intervals when $K=2,000$ for both responses are shown in the bottom left of Figures~\ref{fig:res_analysis2_ndvi}~and~\ref{fig:res_analysis2_rr}, respectively.

-Table~\ref{tab:analysis2} compares model parameters posterior estimates for \textsc{dbps} with $K\in\{4,000\;,\;2,000\}$, and the Bayesian conjugate linear model, which does not take into account spatial variability.